lucianli123/is310-culture-as-data-2024/_schedule/04-data-databases.md

 ## Assignments

 - [ ] Continue working on the project.
-Come prepared with roadblocks or questions on Wednesday.
+Come prepared with roadblocks or questions on Thursday.